Hydrospheredata/mist/README.md

 Import [mist](https://github.com/Hydrospheredata/mist/tree/master/src/main/python) and implemented method *doStuff*

-There are following Spark Contexts aliases to be used for sonvenience:
+There are following Spark Contexts aliases to be used for convenience:

 ```python
 job.sc = SparkContext